samoyed-health-foundation/website/site/content/diseases/addison-s-disease.md

 > veterinarian.
 Veterinarians should consult the current literature and
 > current pharmacological formularies before initiating any treatment
 > protocol.

+There are two stages of treatment for Addison’s disease.
+During an Addisonian crisis, intensive therapy in a veterinary hospital is typically required to end the crisis.
+This includes intravenous fluids, cortisol-like drugs, and drugs to counteract the effect of high serum potassium on the heart.
+Once the dog is out of immediate danger, the long-term treatment involves life-long administration of replacement hormones.
+Aldosterone may be replaced as either a daily pill (fludrocortisone) or an injection that is given about every 25 days (desoxycorticosterone pivalate, DOCP).
+Fludrocortisone also has cortisol-like activity.
+If the aldosterone is replaced by DOCP injection, the cortisol must also be replaced with an oral glucocorticoid, typically prednisone.
+6

 ## Management